mindspore-ai/community/design/meps/MEP-MSLITE.md

 - Support fp64, fp32, fp16, int8 operations.

 ## Drawbacks
-- MS lite does not support on-device training yet, it will come soon...
+- MS lite does not support on-device training yet, it is coming soon...

 ## Alternatives
 - MNN[1], TF lite[2] and TNN[3] are outstanding on-device AI frameworks.